 A former Georgia mayor filed a morcellator cancer lawsuit in early April 2015 in the U.S. District Court for the Northern District of Georgia alleging that the use of a power morcellator caused cancer cells to be spread throughout her abdomen and pelvis.
 The laproscopic medical device, which is used in certain types of surgeries, has been linked to the spread of cancerous cells in a number of patients, and morcellator cancer lawsuits have been filed in Georgia and other states.

-If you or a loved one developed cancer after a procedure involving a morcellator, contact the Georgia Injury Attorney Group for more information.
+If you or a loved one developed cancer after a procedure involving a morcellator, contact Attorney Group for Georgia for more information.
 We can answer your questions in a free, no-obligation consultation, and if you have a case, we can connect you with an affiliated attorney who can file a Georgia morcellator cancer lawsuit on your behalf and help you seek the compensation to which you may be entitled.
 The time to pursue a claim is limited, so contact us today.

 Use of Power Morcellators May Spread Cancerous Tissue